bilalq/blog/_posts/2013-11-27-removing-distractions-from-vim.md

 from the left edge of the screen.

 Aside from line numbers, the statusbar and ruler are also UI elements that toggling LiteDFM hides.
+If your colorscheme doesn't hide those NonText `~` characters that show up, this hides those too.
 Upon toggling off LiteDFM, settings revert to what they were before.

 It works for multiple windows as well.
-With a `vsplit`, it can even pass for centering.
+With a `vsplit` in fullscreen, it can even pass off as being centered.

 At the present I'm not even sure how I'd go about softwrapping text.